Canadian Science Policy Centre

 Speakers: Mary-Kate Craig, Kim Neale, Gordon McBean, Jérôme Marty

-Nature-based Solutions (NbS) could help Canada meet 2030 carbon reduction commitments while protecting biodiversity and providing multiple ecosystem services that improve the well-being of humanity; but their long-term impacts are still poorly understood and they don’t engage all stakeholders for an equitable and effective approach forward.
-The panel’s objective is to discuss preliminary Canadian NbS trends and data needs.
-We also assess the co-creation of NbS, centering these solutions around Indigenous Peoples and Local Communities.
-This panel also explores recent gatherings towards strengthening Indigenous Carbon Rights as a crucial pillar of NbS success in Canada and globally.
+Nature-based Solutions (NbS) has the potential to reduce carbon emission while protecting biodiversity and improving the well-being of humanity.
+Many applications for NbS are envisioned but overall their long-term impacts are still poorly understood.
+The panel’s objective was to discuss preliminary Canadian NbS trends and ways to enhance such applications in a variety of sectors.
+This panel also explored recent gatherings towards strengthening Indigenous Carbon Rights as a crucial pillar of NbS success in Canada and globally.

 Organized by: University of Ottawa